Arize-ai/open-inference-spec/spec/overview.md

 # Naming Convention

-The column names in OpenInference encode semantics via a well-formed prefix, where aset of `:`s are used to encapsulate machine parsable information.
+The column names in OpenInference encode semantics via a well-formed prefix, where aset of `:`s are used to encapsulate machine-parsable information.
 Parsers of the OpenInference specification should use the `:` as a delimiter to extract the ontological information about the column.
 The anatomy of a column name is as follows:

 ```
 :<category>.<data_type>.<[identifier]>:<name>